raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 - there are a number of options on how to set variables in TFC;

 1. you could set them manually in the UI,
-2. use an API call [such as](https://github.com/hashicorp/terraform-guides/tree/master/operations/variable-scripts),
+2. use an API call [such as this example](https://github.com/hashicorp/terraform-guides/tree/master/operations/variable-scripts),
 3. use TF CLI and the Terraform Enterprise provider,
 4. use `*auto.tfvars` file to have TFC automatically pull variables in, note, the values will never be visible in the workspace variables UI
 5. use workspaces in TFC itself along with the Terraform Enterprise provider to create a reliable source for each environment (i.e, prod, stage, dev) with dedicated repos or long-running  branches within a single repo.